Taylor Pendrith betting profile: Sony Open in Hawaii - PGA TOUR

 Pendrith's advanced stats and rankings

-- Pendrith posted a Strokes Gained: Off-the-Tee average of 0.376 in his past five tournaments, while maintaining consistent driving performance.

-- In terms of Strokes Gained: Approach the Green, Pendrith recorded a -0.222 mark in his past five starts, indicating room for improvement in his iron play.

-- Around the greens, Pendrith delivered a 0.170 Strokes Gained: Around-the-Green mark in his past five tournaments, showing solid short game performance.
+- On the greens, Pendrith has delivered a 0.263 Strokes Gained: Putting mark in his past five tournaments.

 All stats in this article are accurate for Pendrith as of the start of the Sony Open in Hawaii.